The Witches of Wenshar

-The Witches of Wenshar is a novel by Barbara Hambly published in 1987.
+The Witches of Wenshar is a fantasy novel by Barbara Hambly published in 1987.
 It is the sequel to The Ladies of Mandrigyn, the first book of Hambly's Sun Wolf and Starhawk series.

 Premise

 Seeking training in the arts of magic, former mercenaries Sun Wolf and Starhawk travel to the southern kingdom of Wenshar and become involved in a series of supernatural murders.

 Plot summary

 Nine months after the events of The Ladies of Mandrigyn, Sun Wolf and Starhawk arrive in the southern kingdom of Wenshar.
 Sun Wolf seeks training from professed sorceress Kaletha, but they clash over her methods and Sun Wolf doubts her true abilities.

 Sun Wolf rescues King Osgard from a bandit ambush outside a tavern and brings him back to his 16-year-old daughter, Taswind.
 Osgard enlists Sun Wolf to train his nine-year-old son Jeryn in combat, taking over for the unsuccessful tutelage of the boy's uncle, Commander Nanciormis.
 After consulting with Starhawk, Sun Wolf tentatively agrees to a test period of one week.

 While staying in Tandieras, the King's fortress, Sun Wolf and Starhawk are troubled by signs of dark forces at work.
 They encounter unexplained animal sacrifices and visions in middle of the night.
 Starhawk practices meditation to soothe her mind, and Sun Wolf tries in vain to teach Jeryn, who lasts only a few hours before quitting.
 Sun Wolf continues his training with Kaletha and is joined by Anshebbeth, Taswind's governess, who struggles to find her abilities.

 Princess Taswind prefers wearing boy's clothes and shows great physical skill, but she is bound to study wifely duties for her upcoming marriage to Incarsyn, a prince from a neighboring kingdom.
 Jeryn rejects physical training and prefers his studies in the library.
 The boy is rebuked by Osgard for his cowardice, and Osgard then chastises Sun Wolf for associating with Kaletha, believing that she is witch who will bring the curses of Wenshar back to his kingdom.
 Sun Wolf leaves Osgard's employ and retreats to the abandoned desert city of old Wenshar but is followed by Jeryn.

 Starhawk and Taswind escape the princess's meeting with her betrothed prince to mount a search party to old Wenshar, which is rumored to be inhabited by demons since its destruction 150 years ago.
 After finding Jeryn, the group is caught in a deadly sandstorm, but they are saved when Taswind uses her hidden magical abilities.